StefEmp/Portfolio/README.md

 ## Web Development Project (C#, JS, TypeScript, CSS, HTML)

 ### ReactSite - **[Code](https://github.com/StefEmp/ReactSite)**
-ReactSite is a projected created by Stephane Emptage and Alex Paiu whilst training in their apprenticeship.
+ReactSite is a project created by Stephane Emptage and Alex Paiu whilst training in their apprenticeship.
 It is a proof of concept to show the business a prototype of what a React based recruitment site would look like and how it would work, when the business eventually transitions to using React.
 Langauges used: C#, TypeScript, JavaScript, CSS, HTML, Semantic UI.

 [![ReactSite](/reactsite.png)](https://github.com/StefEmp/ReactSite "ReactSite")